cleverlight/lightenna/_posts/blog/2020-09-20-terraform-azure-exercises.md

     * Create set of prod secrets at the same time
 * Destroy the dev secrets
     * Verify that prod secrets are still available

 ---

+## Exercise: referencing secrets

+* Create a second root module
+    * Reference a secret using the [data source](https://www.terraform.io/docs/providers/azurerm/d/key_vault_secret.html)
+* Use the prod secrets in tutorial/07
+    * Refactor your previous tutorial/07 code
+    * Source the admin password for your VMs from AKV
+        * `prod` secrets

+---